varigence/docs/bimlflex/metadata-editors/accelerator.md

 ---
 # Data Vault Accelerator

-This guide provides information on using the BimlFlex Data Vault **Accelerator**, and assumes a sound understanding of the Data Vault modeling approach.
+This guide provides information on using the BimlFlex Data Vault **Accelerator**, and assumes a sound understanding of the [**Data Vault**](xref:bimlflex-data-vault-index) modeling approach.

-The Accelerator provides a quick-start opportunity with a best effort, technical modeling of Data Vault constructs out of source metadata.
+The Accelerator initially provides a quick-start and best effort, technical modeling of (raw) Data Vault constructs based on the data source metadata that can then be configured to define the final model.
+It is a graphical user interface in the BimlFlex app that allows the modeler to create and modify the target raw Data Vault from source objects and from other modeled entities, such as views.

+The Accelerator will use the available source metadata to suggest an initial raw Data Vault.
+The modeler then manipulates the metadata to tweak the target Data Vault into the intended outcome.
+This includes using Business Names or [**Business Modeling**](xref:bimlflex-business-modeling) to create the correct names and entities in the target model, defining the target object to be created (Hub, Link, Satellite, reference etc.), and grouping and splitting entities, relationships, or attributes as needed.

+Multiple relationships can be grouped together to create a single unit of work, or split back into multiple links.
+Attributes can be split into multiple Satellites or grouped back into a single Satellite.

 It is configurable and provides a live preview of the target Data Vault while modeling.
 The Accelerator can be rerun as many times as necessary for incremental modeling and rapid generation and regeneration of Data Vault artifacts.

 It is important to remember that the Data Vault modeling approach is based around **Core Business Concepts** (CBC) that are built upon **Integration Keys** or **Enterprise-Wide Business Keys** (EWBK) to allow for inter-system integrations.
 These Integration Keys are normally added to the source objects as part of the Data Vault modeling process.

-The Accelerator derives the initial model information from source metadata.
-Based on this, a modeler with enterprise knowledge translates the data and events into a source-system agnostic Data Vault model.

 The Accelerator makes it easy to get started and iterate through variations so that the analysts and subject matter experts can validate and tune the model to best match business processes using the iterative approach and the graphical representation of the model in the Accelerator.